slatedocs/slate/source/includes/inkling-reference/_schema.html.md

   '(' <fieldDeclarationList> ')'  # anonymous reference
 ```

-Select the Syntax tab and the schema reference syntax will appear to the right.
+Select the Syntax tab to view the schema reference syntax.

 A named schema is referenced by its name.
 An anonymous schema is referenced by its list of fields.